 The allowance of food in the classrooms will be at the discretion of the Administration and classroom teachers and is subject to change.
+Food brought to school for service to students should be prepared in an institutional/certified kitchen.

 MACCRAY High School